SimonGay/HandbellManagerMac/README.md

 ### Installing manually

 If the executable doesn't work for you, you can try installing manually.
-This might be necessary if have the most recent MacOS (Big Sur).
+This might be necessary if you have the most recent MacOS (Big Sur).

 1. Make sure your Mac has a recent enough version of MacOS: at least 10.13 (High Sierra).
 2. Install the latest version of Python.
 At the time of writing this is 3.9.1.
 Find it at www.python.org.